-General guidance on assessing the impact of climate change is provided in Book 1, Chapter 6, however, it is worth noting that at present no allowance is made for climate change in estimates of the PMP.
+General guidance on assessing the impact of climate change in estimates of the PMP is provided in Book 1, Chapter 6.
 The Bureau of Meteorology completed an analysis of a storm database covering the period 1893 to 2001 and concluded that there is little evidence to support the notion that tropical cyclones (connected to major rainfall events) are penetrating further south or have become more frequent (Jakob et al., 2008).
 At time of writing the Bureau of Meteorology are not intending to revise PMP estimates or methodology to account for effects of climate change.
 Similarly, in North America standard procedures do not presently allow for climate change adjustments, (Micovic et al, 2015) however, climate model simulations and analysis of conceptual models of relevant meteorological systems would suggest that PMP estimates will increase in the future (Kunkel et al, 2013; Stratz and Hossain, 2014).
 This is an area of active ongoing research and it might be expected that guidance will evolve in the future as better information becomes available.